bbauska/ufo-mcdonald/README.md

 parachutes, stars, meteors, paper, clouds, or other common objects.
 The moved in a regular motion either straight or in curved lines.
 They were all at approximately the same altitude, but moved on different courses as indicated on the sketch.
-The oscillations wee clearly visible and timed on the 3rd sighting..."
+The oscillations wee clearly visible and timed on the 3rd sighting"
 Discussion:
 The official explanation for this case is "Balloons".
 I obtained information on upper winds over that part of Washington on that day (700 and 500 mb charts), and the flow aloft between 10,000 and 20,000 ft was from the